 The use of the name “Crna Gora” or Black Mountain (Montenegro) began in the 13th century in reference to a highland region in the Serbian province of Zeta.
 Montenegro borders Croatia, Bosnia, Serbia and Albania.
 Montenegro is the youngest country in Europe.
 Country is situated in the south of the Adriatic Sea with beautiful sand beaches which two times received the Grand Prix for the most beautiful beaches in the Mediterranean.
 Nowhere else can you find, so much natural wealth, beauty, clear lakes, fast rivers, and gorgeous mountains in such a compact and small area (slightly smaller than Connecticut) as in Montenegro.
 The Bay of Kotor, resembling a fjord, is dotted with coastal churches and fortified towns such as Kotor and Herceg Novi.
 Durmitor National Park, home to bears and wolves, encompasses limestone peaks, glacial lakes and 1,300m-deep Tara River Canyon, the deepest and longest in Europe, great for rafting.
 Currency is Euro though Montenegro is still not official part of European Union.
 Major languages are Serbian and Montenegrin.

 Montenegrin food is part Italian, part Levantine – expect cured meats (known as meze) washed down with loza (grape brandy), followed by seafood such as squid or octopus near the coast or, inland, meaty stews.
-Visitors from the UK, most other European countries, Australia, the USA and Canada do not require a visa to visit Montenegro.
+Visitors from the UK, most other European countries, Russia, Australia, the USA and Canada do not require a visa to visit Montenegro.
 British Airways fly direct from London Gatwick to old town Dubrovnikin Croatia – a short drive along the Adriatic coast to Budva.
 Montenegro Airliines fly from the Montenegrin capital, Podgorica, to several European capitals, and there is local airport in Tivat for towns along the coastline.